 What was Introduced?

-Following Social Media Management’s new partnership with TikTok, it’s now possible to connect your TikTok Business and Creator accounts to Social Media Management.
+Following Social Media Management’s new partnership with TikTok, it’s now possible to connect your TikTok Business and personal accounts (including Creator accounts) to Social Media Management.
 Once connected, you can view and interact with your TikTok content directly in the Publish, Engage, and Measure modules.
 Please click the headings below for more information on what you can see in each module:

 Connecting TikTok Channels to Social Media Management

-Please visit the complete guide to connecting TikTok Channels to Social Media Management for more information and FAQs.
+Please visit our complete guide on connecting TikTok Channels to Social Media Management for more information and FAQs.